 The impact of the Opioid crisis in America is a destructive public health concern plaguing hundreds and thousands of people each year.
 Heroin is one of the most-commonly abused Opioids sought out by many, with highly addictive qualities with fatal side effects.
 Heroin is popular for its ability to produce strong feelings of euphoria in the brain.
 When Heroin enters the brain, it binds to the Opioid receptors in the brain, creating the intense rush.
-Shooting Heroin is noticeable by the drug paraphernalia used: a needle, a cotton ball, foil, a rubber band or a belt, a dirty spoon, and a lighter.
-This method creates long-term and unique risks independent to other methods of Heroin abuse.
+Evidence of shooting Heroin can include the drug paraphernalia used: a needle, a cotton ball, foil, a rubber band or a belt, a dirty spoon, and a lighter.
+This method creates long-term and unique risks independent of other methods of Heroin abuse.

 Shooting Heroin: Methods Of Administration

 While smoking, snorting, or sniffing Heroin is dangerous, injecting it has distinct side effects.
 Furthermore, shooting Heroin has signs that are easy to spot.
 It can cause extreme damage as it goes directly into the bloodstream of the user.
 According to the National Institute on Drug Abuse, Heroin also effects the use by “blocking pain messages transmitted through the spinal cord from the body.”

-Consequently, shooting Heroin acts to temporarily decrease pain in the body, but can create long-term disfunction in the body.
+Consequently, shooting Heroin acts to temporarily decrease pain in the body, but can create long-term dysfunction in the body.
 Intravenous drug users (IVD), inject the drug right into the veins.
 Alternatively, individuals shooting Heroin can access the Opioid by injecting drugs under their skin (skin popping) or injecting it in the muscle.
 Individuals who inject Heroin into their bodies have a risk of fatal overdose 24 times that of the general population.

 Help is out there